Apothecary Diaries Inspired Hairpin

 Personal

-Creating this was an absolute joy.
-One of the trickiest things with a lot of planning.
+Making this hairpin was an absolute joy.
+One of the trickiest things I've ever done with a lot of planning (and money..)

 Drawing sketches was the first step, alongside locating good references.
-The original idea was just to recreate Jinshi’s hairpin 1:1 but that would be too easy and to me it felt like something I could just buy off Etsy.
+The original idea was just to recreate the male lead's (Jinshi's) hairpin 1:1, but I had seen it done already on Etsy and to me it felt less meaningful if I had just copied it.
 So I looked more for unique designs that I liked and created some concepts.

 keeping in mind the average length of a hairpin, I tried to find references to match the ratio of design at the top, to length at the bottom.